darekf77/ng2-rest/README.md

 define your **multiple endpoints url**.
 Playing with your REST API was never so easy...

 Also **mocking** data is super nice here.
-You can use mock contrller to randomize and customize your response data successes and errors ( by returning undefined in mock controller).
+You can use mock controller to randomize and customize your response data successes and errors ( by returning undefined in mock controller).

+If you wanna generate, filter, order, sort sample data try third options in controller - **MockAutoBackend**.
+By building sample json data object with $ prefix property now it is possible to generate very nice random data.
+Example:

+    {
+        $id : [1,2,3],
+        name: 'Dariusz'
+    }

+The outut will be:

+    {
+        id: 2,            // or 1 or 2  - its random thing,
+        name: 'Dariusz'   // property without $ stays the same }

 Also there new option for **production mode** - your app will be using normal request even if mock are defined.